Getting Started: No Background Knowledge Required1

 let's stick with a rule that all variables get a snake_cased name.

-method is a special »class method« called on our Vehicle class.
+The new method is a special »class method« called on our Vehicle class.

 It returns an instance of that class and this is what we assign to the variable

-name vehicle
+name vehicle3

 3 We could have named the variable anything really, but it's good practice to give a variable a descriptive name – and what could be more descriptive for an instance of the Vehicle class than the lower cased class name?

-Note that we didn't explicitly define the new
+Note that we didn't explicitly define the new method (ie. our Vehicle

 class looks quite empty).
 In object oriented programming, there is a thing called